pemulis/localbitcoins/README.md

 Nearly every endpoint found [in the documentation](https://localbitcoins.com/api-docs) is supported by this gem.

-The modules for groups of endpoints are located in `/localbitcoins/client/`

 ### Ads

-You can get a list of the token owner's ads with the following method:
+Return a list of the token owner's ads with the following method:

 ``` ruby
 ads = client.ads